 If your little one isn’t eating everything you place in front of him, trust me—you’re not alone!
 If you’re worried that all of those spit out peas (or spit up milk) might mean not enough nutrients are making their way to baby’s body, a high-quality multi-vitamin can give you peace of mind.
-Nature’s Plus Animal Parade Baby Plex is free of sugar and gluten and very easy to administer with a dropper applicator.
+Vitacost InfantHealth Multi-Vitamin Drops contain NO artificial flavors and are very easy to administer with a dropper applicator.

 4. Because your baby is on antibiotics.